Home

 The early salvage ethnologists justified their dubious collecting activities by pointing to a decline of the importance that totem poles and their legends had to the indigenous communities.
 While the world's greatest museums were keen to acquire totem poles before they "disappeared," no attempt was made to preserve and display the poles within the native communities.

-One of the most spectacular places to see totem poles in their original environment is at SGANG GWAAY, Gwaii Haanas National Park Reserve, rated one as one of the best nature preserves in North America: Haida Heritage Site.
+One of the most spectacular places to see totem poles in their original environment is at SGANG GWAAY, Gwaii Haanas National Park Reserve, rated one as one of the best nature preserves in North America.
 In the 1980s many Haida elders and forest activists blocked the logging road on Gwaii Haanas and prevented the trees from being clearcut logged.
 Thanks to them, visitors from around the world are today able to gain an appreciation of Haida culture and its ten thousand year old relationship to the ancient trees and forests of Haida Gwaii.

 "The Haida perspective recognizes that identity, culture, history and the very meaning of existence lie in the relationship with the forest, fish, air, water and everything in their surroundings.
 We desperately need to support and nurture that perspective and learn from it as we tear at the last bits of wild nature all over the planet" David Suzuki, Respecting the Natural Balance (Eagle Law).